secure-device-onboard/all-in-one-demo/README.md

 # About

-The Secure Device Onboard All-In-One demo is designed to run different Secure Device Onboard services like Manufacturer, IoT Platform SDK Service and Rendezvous Service within a single instance of tomcat server.
+The Secure Device Onboard All-In-One demo is designed to run different Secure Device Onboard services like Manufacturer, IoT Platform SDK Service and Rendezvous Service from a single **docker-compose** instance.
 The purpose of this demo is to fast-track demonstration of Secure Device Onboard protocol using different client implementations.

 **NOTE**: The All-In-One demo is provided solely to demonstrate out-of-box operation of Secure Device Onboard components. _This demo is not recommended for use in any production capacity._  Appropriate security measures with respect to key-store management and configuration management should be considered while performing production deployment of any Secure Device Onboard component.